 New Rainbow Walking And Biking Path Along Fern Street

-The New York-based artist team of Chat Travieso and Yeju Choi were commissioned by the city in 2014 to create a distinctive public art project for a shared bicycle and pedestrian path between Concord Avenue and Field Street, near Fresh Pond.
-The artwork shimmers with bold colors, glass pieces embedded in the concrete, wiggling lines, and playful topography.
+In 2014 the City of Cambridge commissioned the artist team of Chat Travieso and Yeju Choi to create a distinctive public art project for a shared bicycle/pedestrian path between Concord Avenue and Field Street (near Fresh Pond).
+The artwork shimmers with bold colors, varied textures, and playful topography.

-The public art project is part of a larger sewer-separation construction project that aims to create cleaner waterways in the area.
-Led by the city's Department of Public Works, the city selected Fern Street as a safe-passage link between the Tobin Montessori and Vassal Lane Upper School building, nearby Danehy Park, and surrounding neighborhoods.
-The design developed by Travieso and Choi transforms a utilitarian path into a striking public space and public artwork for all ages to enjoy.
+As part of a larger sewer-separation construction project led by Public Works, the City selected Fern Street as a safe-passage link between the Tobin Montessori/Vassal Lane Upper School building, the nearby Danehy Park, and surrounding neighborhoods - choosing to make it unique with public art.
+The proposal developed by Travieso and Choi transforms a utilitarian path into a striking public space for all ages to enjoy.

 The project is currently under construction so stay tuned for more photos as the work progresses.